 We’re just beginning our Persuasive Essay unit in Intermediate English, and I thought I’d identify some relevant sites.
-I’ll also be converting this list into a more student-accessible post on our Intermediate English class blog.
+I’ll also be converting list into a more student-accessible post on our Intermediate English class blog.

 Here are my choices for The Best Online Resources For Helping Students Learn To Write Persuasive Essays: